xiaoyuetang/50.043-project/README.md

 All the related scripts as well as README are all in Analytics folder : [Analytics](https://github.com/yqyqyq123/50.043-project/blob/master/Analytics/Readme.md)

 ## Screenshots

 ### Home page

+- new arrival is new added books by admin

 ![app demo](screenshot/app-screenshot1.png)

 ### Plots for stastics

+- one for searching ASIN
+- one for searching key words
+- one for reviewing books
+- one for viewing books

 ![app demo](screenshot/app-screenshot7.png)

 ### User/Admin edit profile

 ![app demo](screenshot/app-screenshot8.png)

 ### Add a new book (for admin only)

 ![app demo](screenshot/app-screenshot2.png)

 ### Contact (Admin side)

+- Admin view messages from users

 ![app demo](screenshot/app-screenshot3.png)

 ### Contact (User side)

+- user send messages to admin

 ![app demo](screenshot/app-screenshot4.png)

 ### History page:

+- viewing history

 ![app demo](screenshot/app-screenshot5.png)

 ### System history (for admin only)

+- system history(logs) for admin

 ![app demo](screenshot/app-screenshot6.png)

 ### Logout before login/signup

 ![app demo](screenshot/app-screenshot9.png)